icon-project/icon-sdk-java/quickstart/README.md

 You can check the result with the returned hash value of your transaction.

-In this example, you can check your transaction result in every 2 seconds because of the block confirmation time.
+In this example, you check your transaction result in every 2 seconds because the block confirmation time is around 2 seconds.
 Checking the result is as follows:

 ```java